-Fielding alumna June Klein recipient of 2012 Asian American Hero Award
+Fielding Graduate University alumna June Klein (ELC '10) receives 2012 Asian American Hero Award from the County of Santa Clara

 This award program was conceived by Santa Clara County Supervisor Liz Kniss in 2001 to recognize outstanding Asian Americans for their remarkable commitment to leadership, health and human services, the arts, education, and community spirit in Santa Clara County.